Skip to main content

 • View total credit availability and usage across the workspace

-• Upgrade users from basic seats to full seats
+• Upgrade or downgrade users between basic and full seats

 • Monitor seat availability, including reserved and remaining seats